LoginRadius/docs/content/guide/oidc/index.md

 If you've obtained an authorization code, you're able to exchange it for an access_token.

-Use the [Access token by OpenID](../../references/api/oidc/#access-token-by-openid-code).
-Code API to get the access_token, JWT Token, and the refresh_token.
+Use the [Access token by OpenID Code](../../references/api/oidc/#access-token-by-openid-code) API to get the access_token, JWT Token, and the refresh_token.

 ### Refresh Access Token

-You can use the [Refresh Access Token API Call](../../references/api/oidc/#refresh-access-token). to expire a Refresh Token.
+You can use the [Refresh Access Token API Call](../../references/api/oidc/#refresh-access-token) to expire a Refresh Token.

 ### Get UserInfo